Academic grading in South Korea

-Academic grading in South Korea depends on the type of school in which it is involved in.
-In University, the grade runs upon a letter-type grade similar to American schools.
+Academic grading in South Korea depends on the type of school in which it is involved.
+In university, the grade runs upon a letter-type grade similar to American schools.
 The letter grades can add up to different numbered averages, from 0.0 to 4.5.
-The letter system applies to Middle School as well.
+The letter system applies to middle school as well.

-Soowoomiyangga system
+Suumiyangga system

-All Korean Secondary Schools, from the japanese colonial days, traditionally used to have a five-point grading system called Pyeongeoje(평어제,評語制), which converted the student's raw score in mid-terms and finals (out of 100) to five grading classes.The system was an modification from the Japanese grading system of shuyuryoka(秀良可) with the addition of the class mi(美), and removal of nin(認) and fuka(不可).The system was first officially introduced to the Korean peninsula in 1943.The most modern version of soowoomiyangga after the liberation of korea, was created by Shim tae Jin(심태진).
+All Korean Secondary Schools, from the Japanese colonial days, traditionally used to have a five-point grading system called Pyeongeoje (평어제,評語制), which converted the student's raw score in mid-terms and finals (out of 100) to five grading classes.The system was a modification from the Japanese grading system of shuyuryoka(秀良可) with the addition of the class mi (美), and removal of nin (認) and fuka (不可).The system was first officially introduced to the Korean peninsula in 1943.
+The most modern version of suumiyangga after the liberation of Korea, was created by Shim tae Jin (심태진).

-The system was abolished in korean elementary schools in 1998.
+The system was abolished in Korean elementary schools in 1998.

 South Korean middle schools were the last institution to use it until 2012.

 The grades that were available through the system were: